 Brazil defended Venezuela’s admission into the bloc in 2012, saying inclusion of the oil-rich country would make Mercosur a “global energy power.”
 But falling oil prices, economic mismanagement, and an increasingly authoritarian government have pushed Venezuela into an economic, political, and humanitarian crisis.
-As a result, more than two million Venezuelans have fled to neighboring countries since 2014.
+As a result, more than 2.7 million Venezuelans have fled to neighboring countries since 2014.

 Since its admission to Mercosur, Venezuela had failed to comply with many of the group’s trade regulations.
 Mercosur suspended Venezuela in late 2016, citing violations of human rights and the bloc’s trade rules by President Nicolas Maduro’s government.
 In August 2017, the group made Venezuela’s suspension indefinite.
-Argentine President Mauricio Macri has called on Venezuela to release political prisoners and guarantee free and fair elections as necessary precursors to reconciliation.
+And in 2019, Argentina, Brazil, and Paraguay called on Maduro to cede power to the Venezuelan opposition.

 “A reformist desire to deepen trade within the bloc, as well as genuine horror at Venezuela’s descent into an economically dysfunctional dictatorship, have helped galvanize the four original members’ willingness to slowly inch Venezuela out of the bloc,” says Matthew M. Taylor, an associate professor at American University and an expert on Latin America’s political economy.

 The move against Venezuela came amid political and economic turmoil across the bloc.
 Corruption probes launched in 2014 in Brazil have spread, implicating hundreds of the region’s political and business elites.
-At the same time, falling commodity prices and what critics describe as economic mismanagement have contributed to recessions in the region: in 2018, Brazil’s economy is forecast to grow less than 1.5 percent after two years of contraction, and Argentina requested a $50 billion rescue package from the International Monetary Fund after years of recession.
+At the same time, falling commodity prices and what critics describe as economic mismanagement have contributed to recessions in the region: in 2018, Brazil’s economy grew only about 1 percent after two years of contraction, and Argentina requested a $50 billion rescue package from the International Monetary Fund after years of recession.
 Mired in crisis, Venezuela’s economy has shrunk by half since 2013.

 The Future of the Bloc